adrian-moisa/visual-school/04-oop/coming-soon.md

 Principle of segregation.
 Managing complexity.
 I as an employer I would appreciate you most for statying desire to write clear maintainable code.
 Whenevr it feels hard to achieve a task most likely you are doing it wrong.
 Do I really need can I do it with less?
 Can somebody epse read it?
 Xmlhttpreq vs fetch.
 One was technical guy stuck on details.
 Beginner hacker wise.
 Am I a good programmer?
 Robustnes principle
+How to design objects, what are usual scenarios